urwid/urwid/docs/manual/textattributes.rst

   Text Attributes
 *******************

-A :class:`Text` widget can take plain or unicode strings, but you can also specify which attributes to display each part of that text by using "text markup" format.
+A :class:`~urwid.widget.Text` widget can take plain or unicode strings, but you can also specify which attributes to display each part of that text by using "text markup" format.
 Text markup made up of lists and tuples.
 Tuples contain an attribute and text markup to apply it to.
 Lists used to concatenate text markup.

 The normal text formatting rules apply and the attributes will follow the text